 In addition to your kit and carry essentials, cyclists should pack a few extra items for their bike in case a mechanical failure should occur.
 When cycling the West Highland Way, cyclists should consider carrying a puncture repair kit, spare inner tubes, a pump, a multi-tool, brake pads, cable ties, rear mech hanger, tyre levers, electrical tape and spare gloves – as a minimum.
 There are bike shops located near the start of the West Highland Way, in Mugdock Park; there is Mugdock Country Cycles, and in Fort William, there is Nevis Cycles and Off Beat Bikes.
 However, it is important to note that there is not a great deal of bicycle support while travelling along the West Highland Way so be sure to stock up on supplies and carry out any bicycle maintenance before setting off.
 Many cyclists take advantage of the baggage transfer service to send kit bags with spares ahead to the next point.

-The uneven terrain of the West Highland Way demands a bike that is built for off-road cycling, whether that’s a gravel bike, hybrid or mountain bike.
-If your carrying luggage on your bikes, invest in quality frame bags or panniers, ensuring these are waterproof and durable that will withstand the Scottish weather and rugged nature of the route.
+The uneven terrain of the West Highland Way demands a bike that is built for off-road cycling, whether that’s a gravel bike or a mountain bike.
+We would suggest that hybrids and road bikes need not apply!
+If you are carrying luggage on your bikes, invest in quality frame bags or panniers, ensuring these are waterproof and durable that will withstand the Scottish weather and rugged nature of the route.
 If you’re planning to ascend and descend any of the Munro’s, it’s advised that you have a suitable mountain bike with a reasonable level of bike fitness and ability.
 Otherwise, you may find yourself walking a great deal.
+However, just like with walkers, we can arrange for you to have your luggage transferred, so you can cycle with just a daypack and you can have your luggage, and tents if you are camping, delivered to specific campsites or accommodations along the route.

 Cycle the West Highland Way your way, whether you choose to complete the route in three, five or seven days.
 Allow yourself time to travel and time to explore, taking in your surroundings and maybe even a scenic detour along the way.